Thomsch/tellina_user_experiment/experiment_design_doc.md

 of the archive is described bellow.

 #### Directory Structure
-The directory structure for the client side after extracting the ZIP archive to `dir` will look similar to:
+The directory structure for the client side after extracting the ZIP archive will look similar to:
 ```
-dir/
+user_experiment/
 |__.infrastructure
 |  |__setup.sh        - Bash script that sources function definition files, sets
 |  |                    variables for the experiment (paths to scripts, to files,